Defining dysfunctions: Thinking about professional nomenclature

-A decade ago, I reviewed the International Classification of Diseases (ICD) in preparation for dramatic changes in submitting auto insurance claims.
-I recall thinking how limited the list of conditions is in relation to soft-tissue dysfunction.
+A decade ago, in preparation for dramatic changes in submitting auto insurance claims, I reviewed the International Classification of Diseases (ICD) and recall thinking how limited the list of conditions is in relation to soft-tissue dysfunction.

 There were codes for strains and sprains, headaches, fractures and neuropathies.
 However, specific soft-tissue states identifying fascial densification, myofascial trigger points (myofascial anything for that matter), or regressive states of muscle tension and texture were nowhere to be found.

 It occurred to me that a language defining dysfunctions frequently treated by the perceptive palpations of massage therapists was grossly underrepresented.
 Lacking such nomenclature may impair our ability to identify the moment-by-moment state-changes in the soft tissues.

 I hope to engage practitioners in thinking about professional nomenclature.
 Perhaps we can stimulate practitioners to better qualify what they find under their hands, contribute to their soft-tissue assessments and outcome measures, and improve their ability to conceptualize soft-tissue state-changes.
 Perhaps we may contribute to the profession’s research and knowledge transfer as we develop and learn to speak the same language.